quarkuscoffeeshop/quarkuscoffeeshop-ansible/README.md

 =========

 The Quarkus Cafe Role will deploy an event-driven demo application built with Quarkus, AMQ Streams (Kafka), and MongoDB.
 The application deploys to OpenShift (Kubernetes.)
-The source code for the  [quarkus-cafe-demo](https://github.com/jeremyrdavis/quarkus-cafe-demo) application can be found  [here](https://github.com/jeremyrdavis/quarkus-cafe-demo).
+The source code for the  [quarkuscoffeeshop](https://github.com/quarkuscoffeeshop) application support doc can be found  [here](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-support).

 Requirements
 ------------